 The Science Club is designed for those students interested in sciences (astronomy, biology, chemistry, earth/space, physics) and engineering (aerospace, chemical, civil, electrical, mechanical) and medicine (physician, nursing, med-tech, veterinary).
 To be eligible for membership, a student must have a 2.5 overall GPA and currently be enrolled in a science class.

 Southport Literary Travel Club (S.L.T.C.) exists to support appreciation and experience of world cultures.
 At monthly meetings members explore destinations and discuss current issues in international travel.
 Additionally, club members have the opportunity to work toward periodic trips, which are determined by the faculty sponsor and student leadership.
 S.L.T.C. also supports travel through fundraising efforts.

 Student Council fosters good school citizenship, promotes worthwhile extracurricular activities, strengthens student-faculty relations, cultivates school spirit, and encourages positive student life in accordance with the philosophy of Southport High School.
 We stress the importance of good communications between the council, student body and instructional staff.
 The Council provides a representative voice for students and gives the opportunity to plan and manage many school events.
-Students who are interested in service and leadership and who have earned a G.P.A. of at least 2.5 or higher may apply to the Student Council Cabinet each semester.
-Freshmen may apply second semester.

 To participate in the White River Academic League, students must think fast and answer quickly and accurately.
 The competitions run from September through March.
 The White River team is sanctioned by the Indiana Association of School Principals.
 There is no curriculum and questions may come from any realm of knowledge.
 Membership is open to all grade levels.
 Students are rarely “cut” from this team and substitutes are common from quarter-to-quarter of play.
 Toss-up questions, bonus questions and minute rounds make up each match.